SUMMIT AGENDA

 Smith

-Jeffrey Smith is a Managing Member, Chief Executive Officer, and Chief Investment Officer of Starboard Value LP.
-Mr. Smith is currently on the Board of RB Global, Inc. Formerly, Mr. Smith has served as the Chair of the Boards of Papa John’s International, Advance Auto Parts, Inc., and Darden Restaurants, Inc. Mr. Smith’s board experience includes sitting on more than fifteen public company Boards.
-Mr. Smith also serves on the Board of Advisors for First Generation Investors, inc., a non-profit with a mission to help first-generation investors learn about wealth generation as well as the Shaquille O’Neal Foundation, a foundation creating pathways for underserved youth to help them achieve their full potential.
-Mr. Smith received his Bachelor’s of Science in Economics from The Wharton School of Business at The University of Pennsylvania.
+Jeffrey Smith is a Managing Member, Chief Executive Officer, and Chief Investment Officer of Starboard Value LP, an Activist investment advisor founded in 2011.
+Mr. Smith has significant public company board experience including his current role on the board of Kenvue Inc. Mr. Smith also serves on the Board of Advisors for First Generation Investors, a non-profit with a mission to help first-generation investors learn about wealth generation as well as the Shaquille O’Neal Foundation, a foundation creating pathways for underserved youth to help them achieve their full potential.
+Mr. Smith received his Bachelor’s in Economics from The Wharton School of Business at The University of Pennsylvania.

 -